eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.sinope/readme.md

 ## Channels

-All devices support some of the following channels:
+Thermostat devices support some of the following channels:

  Channel Type ID     | Item Type   | Description
 ---------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------|